alexandrucanavoiu/UltraOrienteeringPrinter/README.md

 <b>IMPORTANT: When you compile, please unplug the  RX / TX pins.</b>

-To configure those Check Points you will use Orientare.exe from CheckPointSoftware\Orientare\bin\Release
+To configure those Check Points use Orientare.exe from CheckPointSoftware\Orientare\bin\Release

 Open Orientare.exe and configure your station with MODE > READOUT and press SET to apply.

-Remember to select where do you want to Save the files on your computer using "File" button or the software will stop running.
+Remember to select where you want to Save the files on your computer using "File" button or the software will stop running.

 ### How we made it